yixuanh/PXStools/README.md

 ## Example

-This will be an example using the ``CONT_DF.R`` dataset provided in the package.
+This will be an example using the ``CONT_DF.RData`` dataset provided in the package.
 The CONT_DF dataset contains the individual ID, sex, gender, continuous and categorical variables, and a continuous phenotype.
 We will use SEX, AGE, COV_Q_OTHER, and COV_C_OTHER, as our covariate.
 The initial set of exposures that we are interested in are VAR_1 through VAR_33.
 We will be using a linear model.

 Store variable names: